stridecolossus/jove-blog/blog/part-4-models/panama.md

 Generating the FFM bindings using `jextract` is relatively trivial and takes a couple of seconds:

-`jextract --source \VulkanSDK\1.2.154.1\Include\vulkan\vulkan.h`
+`jextract --source /VulkanSDK/.../Include/vulkan/vulkan.h`

 The advantages of using the tool are obvious:

 * Proven and standard JVM technology.

-* Automated, in particular the FFM memory layouts for native structures.
+* Automated, in particular the generation of the FFM memory layout for native structures.

 However there are disadvantages: